The effective charm mass from the excited charmonium leptonic decays: Trial functions for the BS bound state vertex

 Where for $s=1,2$ we use $d_1=M^2/4+q_E^2/3+0.415(M q_4/8)^2 $, $c_1=0.387$ and $d_2=M^2/4+q_E^2/3+(M q_4/4)^2 $, $c_2=0.382$.
 The vector $o$ was fitted such that (in units of GeV) $o=(0,2.26,3.62,4.9)$.
 For the log prefactor we get $c=0.225$ and the variables $z_s$ are explicitly shown in polynomials $d_s$.

-Parameters in a game are improved iteratively.
-Precision needed to determine variables $o_i$ and $C_{rs}$ require more attention than for $c_s$ and $c$.
-The former need to be improved every time after more parameters have been used.
-We do not expect that the absolute minimum was found in our searches.
-Further study of error propagation is required when calculating form factors using vertices.

-A similar number of parameters was used to vary the vertex functions for all states, including the two narrow states $J\Psi$ and $\Psi(2)$.
+A similar number of parameters was used to fit the vertex functions for all states, including the two narrow states $J\Psi$ and $\Psi(2)$.
 The nonrelativistic wave functions for ground states are generally quite simple: they have no nodes.
 As expected, a simplification occurs in the BS treatment as well.
-It turns that the vertex for $J/\psi$ meson can be chosen independent on the invariant $q.Q$ and it satisfies a simple form: \be \Gamma_{J/\psi}^{trial}(q)=\frac{d-o}{\left[(d-o)^2+c_1 o^2\right]} \left[ln(c+\frac{q^2}{M^2/4})\right]^{-\gamma} \ee with $d=q^2+K P^2$ it achieves relatively small $\chi^2=4.5 \, 10^{-2}$ with the five parameters in need: $o=1.78 GeV^2, K=3/2 ; c_1=0.435; c=7.5; \gamma=3/4 $.
+It turns out that the vertex for the $J/\psi$ meson can be chosen independently of the invariant $q.Q$ and it satisfies a simple form: \be \Gamma_{J/\psi}^{trial}(q)=\frac{d-o}{\left[(d-o)^2+c_1 o^2\right]} \left[ln(c+\frac{q^2}{M^2/4})\right]^{-\gamma} \ee with $d=q^2+K P^2$ it achieves relatively small $\chi^2=4.8 \, 10^{-2}$ with the five parameters in need: $o=2 GeV^2, K=2 ; c_1=0.435; c=7.5; \gamma=3/4 $.
 Pushing $\chi^2$ downwards requires more parameters, similarly to the case of $3s$ state described above.